 2019 Campaign Partners Toolkit

-Counter Terrorism Policing is launching an eight-week ‘Communities Defeat Terrorism’ cinema advertising campaign on Wednesday 23 January.
+Counter Terrorism Policing is launching an thirteen-week ‘Communities Defeat Terrorism’ cinema advertising campaign on Wednesday 23 January.
 The campaign will now run until 28 April 2019.

 The terror threat remains high, and with record-numbers of live investigations involving some 3,000 individuals posing the greatest threats, the need for public information to help keep communities safe has never been higher.

 This latest campaign aims to increase awareness of the enduring threat whilst highlighting what the public should look out for and how to report their concerns via gov.uk/ACT.

 Aimed at a cinema audience, and designed to run during the trailers, the 60-second film will feature bespoke, localised calls to action in an effort to fully resonate with the viewers.
 Using cinema to deliver the campaign ensures the message is received with fewer distractions, more impact and to more hard to reach audiences, including younger people.